-Where the proposed development does not comply with the numeric development standards set out in these Regulations for the zone in which the site occurs, Council may, in its discretion, vary the applicable development standards to a maximum of ten percent (10%) if, in Council's opinion, compliance with the development standards would prejudice the proper development of the land, building, or structure in question or would be contrary to public interest. (the 10% is stipulated in the Minister's Regulations and cannot be amended by Council)
+Where the proposed development does not comply with any numeric requirement in the applicable use zone table set out in these Regulations for the zone in which the site occurs, Council may, in its discretion, vary the applicable development standards to a maximum of ten percent (10%) if, in Council's opinion, compliance with the development standards would prejudice the proper development of the land, building, or structure in question or would be contrary to public interest.
+(Note that the 10% is stipulated in the Minister's Development Regulations 3/01 in Appendix 2 and cannot be amended by Council).
+The applicant may request the variance.

-Council shall not allow a variance from development standards set out in the zone as set out in these Development Regulations if that variance, when considered together with other variances made or to be made with respect to the same land, building, or structure would have a cumulative effect that is greater than a ten percent (10%) variance even though the individual variances are separately no more than ten percent (10%).
+Council shall not allow a variance from development standards set out in the zone as set out in these Development Regulations if that variance, when considered together with other variances made or to be made with respect to the same land, building, or structure would have a cumulative effect that is greater than a ten percent (10%) variance even though the individual variances are separately no more than ten percent (10%);